jia-von/thonny-python/README.md

 Learn how to play with graphics and create snowflake using python library, turtle.
 - Completed drawing of a parallelogram
 - Completed using loops to draw multiple parallelogram into a snowflake
+- Imported random library to create a randomly generated multicolor snowflake
+- Created a function within python `branch()` to automate snowflake drawing